offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

+Given a peptide, generate its theoretical spectrum.

-**WHY**: A theoretical spectrum can be generated and compared against an experimental spectrum.
-Close matches indicate that the peptide for the theoretical spectrum either exactly matches or is similar to the peptide for the experimental spectrum.
+**WHY**: Since the peptide used to generate a theoretical spectrum is known but the peptide for the experimental spectrum isn't known, theoretical spectrums can be compared against an experimental spectrum to see how closely they match.
+Close matches indicate that the peptide used to generate the theoretical spectrum either exactly matches or is similar to the peptide for the experimental spectrum.

 #### Bruteforce Algorithm